Victor515/IMDB-Movie/README.md

-# IMDB Movie gallery
+# TMDB Movie gallery
-A web application consuming IMDB API to display Top movies, combined with searching functionalities
+A web application consuming TMDB API to display Top movies, combined with searching functionalities

 ## Install
 1. Clone or Download the repository